 The resulting story looks deceptively simple.
 Reading it, you wouldn't guess how far from my original inspiration it was, and how much material I had to discard along the way.
 But that's all part of the writer's job: making it look easy, even when it's hard.

-Despite all the hard work, I had enough fun writing this story that I subsequently wrote a sequel, "The Language of Flowers".
+Despite all the hard work, I had enough fun writing this story that I subsequently wrote two sequels, "The Language of Flowers" and "Super Sprouts".